univmalik/CoreSpeak/WordLoveSupport.md

 ## Privacy and Account Deletion

-For privacy questions or account deletion requests, please refer to the [Word Love Privacy Policy](PrivacyPolicy.md).
+For privacy questions or account deletion requests, please refer to the https://github.com/univmalik/CoreSpeak/blob/main/WordLovePrivacy.md.